 "But only fifteen rounds.
 The SMG has twenty. "

-"Still, it's no longer standard issue to officers only, it's now standard issue for everyone, inculding you."
+"Still, it's standard issue for everyone, inculding you."

 The M-5 Individual Modular Combat Sidearm was a standard issue, fifteen-round, combat pistol with an effective range of 150m.
 The main module of the M-5 is an internal titanium-alloy frame fire control unit, which consists of the integrated fire control group, ambidextrous slide release located at each side of the weapon, ejector and four slide rails.
 The fire-control group allows the soldier to interchange between differently sized and chambered variants of the M-5, such as the M-5B, which fires a 50 caliber round, or the up-sized M-5X that fires a high explosive 45 caliber round.
 The standard variant fires the 9mm SABOT pistol round designed to penetrate standard PRF body armor with relative ease.

-Midnight took out another piece of electronic paper and said,"Hey."
+Midnight took out another piece of paper and said,"Hey."

 James turned to Midnight as he tossed the perfectly folded object at him, "What's this?"
 James caught it in mid-air.